Headers¶

 - Users with any role starting with

-role - Users with the specific role
+ROLE_GP.GDI.will also get theROLE_USERrole - Users with the specific role

-will also get theROLE_ADMINISTRATOR
+ROLE_GP.GDI.ADMINISTRATORwill also get theROLE_ADMINISTRATORrole

 Wildcard Support¶

 Limited regular expression support is available for role mappings.
-Only the *
+Only the * character is allowed as a wildcard on a source role name.

-Note that for key names (source roles) to include special characters, you must use the format '[role.name.*]'
+Note that for key names (source roles) to include special characters, you must use the format '[role.name.*]' for the literal string role.name.* to be interpreted correctly.

 Multiple Mappings¶